ExHammer/hammer/guides/distributed-ets.md

     }
   end

-  # Wraps the local Hammer counter and the listener processes under a signle supervisor.
+  # Wraps the local Hammer counter and the listener processes under a single supervisor.
   def start_link(opts) do
     children = [{Local, opts}, {Listener, pubsub: @pubsub, topic: @topic}] Supervisor.start_link(children, strategy: :one_for_one)